Particle Statistics, Frustration, and Ground-State Energy: Unified understanding of frustration and diamagnetic inequality

-Thus $\calL'_{\alpha_0\alpha_0} > \calL_{\alpha_0\alpha_0} > 0$.
-Invoking the Perron-Frobenius theorem again, the strict diamagnetic inequality~\eqref{eq.strict_dia} is proved. \end{proof} The non-strict version is the standard diamagnetic inequality~\cite{diamagnetic_inequality}.
+The non-strict version is the standard diamagnetic inequality~\cite{diamagnetic_inequality,Barry_Simon_diamag}.
 However, the strict inequality obtained here appears new, also in the general context of diamagnetic inequality.
+The detailed proof of Theorem~\ref{thm.diamagnetic} can be found in Appendix~\ref{app:proof4}.

 Mapping of the original quantum many-particle problem to the single-particle problem on a fictitious lattice provides a unified understanding of frustration of quantal phase.
-When there is a nonvanishing flux in the original many-particle problem, we observed that there is a frustration among local quantal phases, which we may call hopping frustration.
-On the other hand, when the particles in the original problem are fermions, there is also a frustration among quantal phases, which we name statistical frustration.
+When there is a nonvanishing flux in the original many-particle problem, we observed that there is a frustration among local quantal phases, which we call hopping frustration.
+On the other hand, when the particles in the original problem are fermions, there is also a frustration among quantal phases introduced by the Fermi statistics, which we name \emph{statistical frustration}.
 In the original many-particle problem, the statistical frustration appears rather different from the hopping frustration.
 However, upon mapping to the single-particle problem on the fictitious lattice, both hopping frustration and statistical frustration are represented by a nonvanishing flux in the fictitious lattice.
 This provides a unified understanding of hopping and statistical frustrations.

-A system of many bosons with only nonnegative hopping amplitudes $t_{jk}$ represents a frustration-free system.
-Introduction of any frustration into such a system is expected not to decrease the ground-state energy.
-For example, introduction of magnetic flux (hopping frustration) does not decrease the ground-state energy.
-This is a lattice version of Simon's universal diamagnetism in bosonic systems~\cite{Barry_Simon_diamag}.